e280/authlocal/README.md

 ### 🫐 why not passkeys?
 - unlike passkeys, authlocal lets you see your seed. you can put it on paper.
 - passkeys have a pairwise design with separate credentials for each app. instead, authlocal lets users carry a stable identity across apps. it's a tradeoff.
-- as a potential future feature, authlocal might even use passkeys as one way to recover identities.
+- in the future, authlocal might use passkeys as another way to recover identities.